LandRegistry/infrastructure-puppet-cdk/README.md

-infrastructure-puppet-coredevelopmentkit
+infrastructure-puppet-cdk
 =============================

 This is the landregistry-coredevelopmentkit Puppet module.
-It provides a broad multi-language development environment.
+It provides a basic multi-language development environment.

 #### Version Control